lsaravia/Neutral/ModelDescription.md

 HIERARCHICAL_CONT

-if not defined the model use a ReplacementRate=1 for Hierarchical models.
+if not defined the model use a ReplacementRate=1 for Hierarchical models and is faster because uses less random numbers.